Comparing Real Estate E&O Policies: How to Choose the Right E&O for You

 If your state requires individual E&O insurance, your state has contracted with a provider who must take all applicants who apply.
 That provider has to cover the highest-risk individuals.
 That’s typically why premiums charged by your state program tend to be higher, and in some cases, much higher, than CRES premiums.

-CRES works primarily with residential real estate licensees who tend to be lower risk.
-And we focus on claim prevention – because that helps keep your life stress-free, and it helps us keep your rates low.
+CRES works primarily with those working in residential real estate (appraisal, escrow, mortgage brokerage, property management, real estate sales, or transaction coordination), who tend to be lower risk.
+And we focus on claim prevention — because that helps keep your life stress-free, and it helps us keep your rates low.
 That’s why we offer our ClaimPrevent® Legal Hotline 7 days a week to answer questions, review contracts, and write letters.
-It’s also why we’ve created our Building Permit History Reports (25 free per year), our Seller’s E&O, and our Qualified Home Warranties – all designed to help you prevent claims.
+It’s also why we’ve created our Building Permit History Reports (25 free per year), our Seller’s E&O Protection Plan, and our Qualified Home Warranties — all designed to help you prevent claims.

 Be careful of “miscellaneous” E&O policies which can lead to potentially dangerous coverage gaps.
 General E&O or liability insurance companies or brokers may offer you their standard E&O policy.
-But few other industries have lockboxes, leasing and property management, REOs and short sales, and other activities unique to real estate.
 Make sure the company you choose offers E&O designed to address the risks specific to what you do every day.

 What to Look for in a Real Estate E&O Policy

 CRES Seller’s Protection Plan protects your sellers after the sale by providing them with at least $25,000 of their own Seller’s E&O coverage, a value-added benefit that can get you more listings!
-Imagine being able to mention this in your ads and flyers to attract listings.
+(Or your escrow company can offer Seller’s E&O as a seller benefit for choosing your company.)
+Imagine being able to mention this in your ads and flyers to attract clients.
 Imagine being able to include this in every listing proposal!

-Seller’s E&O will give you an incredible competitive advantage that most other brokers and agents just can’t offer.
+Seller’s E&O will give you an incredible competitive advantage that most other brokers, agents, and escrow companies just can’t offer.

 CRES uniquely includes ClaimPrevent® Legal Advisory Services with your real estate E&O policy, giving you daily on-call access to a team of local attorneys.